New Police Constable

 - An equity loan of up to £50,000 to put towards the purchase of property

 - Shared ownership of new builds whereby you part-rent and part-buy your property

 - Intermediate rent whereby new blocks of apartments are let out at a higher rate than local authority rent but lower than private sector levels.

-Authorised and regulated by the Financial Services Authority, Metfriendly (Metropolitan Police Friendly Society Limited) offers our staff and volunteers a number of financial services, including:
+Authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
+Metfriendly (Metropolitan Police Friendly Society Limited) offers our staff and volunteers a number of financial services, including:

 - Savings products

-These can be accessed via their website www.mpfs.org.uk or on the MPS Intranet under 'Friendly Society'
+These can be accessed via their website www.metfriendly.org.uk or on the MPS Intranet under 'Friendly Society'.

 Discounts & subsidies